disclamer

 • Preventative flushing: Good maintenance practice; helps prevent buildup.

 • Flushing due to overheating: Usually ineffective if blockages already exist.
-Manual cleaning may be required.
+Manual cleaning is recommended.

 Cooler Maintenance Tips